Directives Reference

 @comment @0x3c212d2d2120 @0x202d2d3e

-for GenshiXML is the same definition as
+for GenshiXML is the same definition as:

-to create comments that will be removed from the output by Genshi.
-But the latter would cause XML parsing error on the @comment line.
+but the latter would cause XML parsing error on the @comment line.

 @delims <1 or 2 comment delims>